Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 - The Inform 7 Handbook by Jim Aikin; I7 Handbook PDF (10.1)

 - Ron Newcomb’s I7 Programmer’s Manual (6G60).
-It’s written for experienced programmers but parts are useful to any author; some of these are linked below.
-(Previously titled Inform 7 for Programmers)
+Written for experienced programmers but parts are useful to any author

 - @aaronius’ book, Creating Interactive Fiction with Inform 7 (6E72).
 B&N sells an epub of Creating Interactive Fiction for the Nook; it is otherwise out-of-print: PDFs you may see online are bootlegs